marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 ![EMR 1 SPARK](img/cluster_final1.png)
 ![EMR 1 SPARK](img/cluster_final2.png)

+> Note: Don't forget allow the access to the core node of the cluster enabling in the inbound rules the ssh port from your ip.

 In summary bellow we describe the important configurations to take into account:
 | **Config file attribute name** | **value** |
 | ------------------------------ | --------- |